-ACT SUMMARY
+BILL SUMMARY

-• Requires that any governmental aggregation of the retail electric loads of mercantile commercial customers be done on an opt-in (prior, affirmative individual consent) basis and prohibits a governmental aggregation from including such mercantile loads in an automatic, opt-out aggregation.

-- Prohibits governmental aggregators from including in any retail electric aggregation the accounts of customers who have opted out of the aggregation, buy electricity from another competitive supplier, have a special contract with an electric distribution utility, are not located within the governmental boundaries, or appear on the Do Not Aggregate List authorized under the act. - Requires the Public Utilities Commission (PUCO) to establish and maintain the Do Not Aggregate List relating to governmental, retail electric aggregation.
+- Requires that any governmental aggregation of the retail electric loads of mercantile commercial customers be done on an opt-in (prior individual consent) basis and prohibits a governmental aggregation from including such mercantile loads in an automatic, opt-out aggregation. - Prohibits governmental aggregators from including in any aggregation the accounts of customers who have opted out of the aggregation, buy electricity from another competitive supplier, have a special contract with an electric distribution utility, are not located within the governmental boundaries, or appear on the Do Not Aggregate List authorized under the bill. - Requires the Public Utilities Commission (PUCO) to establish and maintain the Do Not Aggregate List relating to governmental aggregation.